-3.14.6 Genetic purity (%)
+3.14.6 Genetical purity (%)

-Maize plants and cobs with homogenous appearance were counted within a single plot to measure genetic purity percentage.
+Maize plants and cobs with homogenous appearance were counted within a single plot to measure genetical purity percentage.
 For measuring homogeneity of plant height in maize plants, dwarf plants and extra tall plants were counted.
-For measuring homogeneity in case of cob appearance, deformed / half-formed cob and cob with off-colour grain was counted and genetic purity percentage was measured accordingly.
-94% purity percentage was considered as standard for maintaining genetic purity.
+For measuring homogeneity in case of cob appearance, deformed / half-formed cob and cob with off-colour grain was counted and genetical purity percentage was measured accordingly.
+94% purity percentage was considered as standard for maintaining genetical purity.

-3.14.7 Dry weight plant-1 (g)
+3.14.7 Total dry weight (g)

-Dry weight plant-1 was measured at harvest.
+Total dry weight was measured at harvest.
 From each plot, five plants were uprooted randomly.
 Then the stem, leaves, cob and roots were separated.
 The all sample was sliced into very thin pieces and put into envelop and placed in oven maintaining 70°C for 72 hours.
 Then the entire sample was transferred into desiccators and allowed to cool down at room temperature.
-The final weight of the sample was taken with the help of following formula: